 For example, let's look at the Search/Lorem sample application.
-This starts off as a clone of the list-of-lorem-ipsum-words application that we first built back when showing off the ListView container, then later with XML resources.
+This starts off as a clone of the list-of-lorem-ipsum-words application originally encountered in The Busy Coder's Guide to Android Development.
 Now, we update it to support searching the list of words for ones containing the search string.